 What Size Bath Do You Need?

 Perhaps you’re updating your bathroom?
-Maybe you want to relax and just have a shower?
+Maybe you want to replace a shower enclosure with a bath?
 You may want it for washing your little ones?

 Whatever the reason, we’ve created this guide to help you find the ideal bath size for your space.